skeletonkey/lib-core-go/README.md

   * recommend not changing these settings
     * if changes are made, restart the service
     * bug report (entry in the TODO file) has been submitted
-* if the config is messed up (like breaking the JSON) it will cause the program to panic
+* if the config is messed up (like breaking the JSON), it will cause the program to panic
   * recommended not to use an editor that auto saves without linting
   * bug report has been submitted